Financial Aid and Scholarships

 These are reserved for students that demonstrate the highest academic marks.
 Candidates for this award rank in the top of their high school class with a 3.9 GPA , have taken the most challenging of curriculums and have made positive contributions within their school and communities.
 Decisions for merit scholarships will be reviewed with or without standardized test scores.

 These are offered to academically superior entering first-year students.
 Strong candidates for this award rank in the top percentages of their high school class, have taken a very challenging curriculum and display leadership citizenship and extracurricular achievement.
-For those students applying for Fall and Spring 2022, decisions for merit scholarships will be reviewed with or without standardized tests scores.
+Decisions for merit scholarships will be reviewed with or without standardized tests scores.

 These are offered to academically superior students.
 Strong candidates for this award rank in the top 10 percent of their high school class, have taken a very challenging curriculum, display leadership, citizenship and extracurricular achievement.
-For those students applying for Fall and Spring 2022, decisions for merit scholarships will be reviewed with or without standardized tests scores.
+Decisions for merit scholarships will be reviewed with or without standardized tests scores.

 These are offered to a select group of incoming student whose high school curriculum is challenging, whose academic record is excellent, who have demonstrated leadership and service backgrounds, and who are likely to contribute to the Elizabethtown College community in significant ways.
-For those students applying for Fall and Spring 2022, decisions for merit scholarships will be reviewed with or without standardized tests scores.
+Decisions for merit scholarships will be reviewed with or without standardized tests scores.

 Elizabethtown Legacy Scholarship